contactgilmore/contactgilmore.github.io/_posts/2025-06-25-GTNY-terraform.md

 tags: [terraform, infrastructure-as-code, iac, cloud]
 ---

-**This one is big, REALLY big.** With zero sarcasm I can honestly tell you Terraform is mandatory.
-There is no way around this.
-Even if it feels like a steep learning curve for your team this is the best thing for you.
-I would put this #1 on every single list, however I believe there are prerequsites leading up to this point.

-Now that you have a [TOIL](https://sre.google/sre-book/eliminating-toil/) rhythm, your team is conducting great root cause analysis (RCA) calls with solid evidence, and you have version control in place... it's time for something you wished you had learned years ago.
+**This one’s a big deal.
+No exaggeration.**
+No sarcasm—Terraform is a must-have.
+It’s hard to overstate how critical this tool is.
+Even if it feels like a steep learning curve at first, adopting Terraform is one of the smartest moves your team can make.
+I’d rank it #1 on any infrastructure list—but it helps to hit a few key milestones first.

+Once your team has tackled [TOIL](https://sre.google/sre-book/eliminating-toil/), is running solid root cause analysis (RCA) calls with real evidence, and has version control locked in—you’re ready to learn the tool you’ll wish you’d started with.
+If you’ve ever touched HTML or CSS, you’ll be fine.
+If you’ve written any code, this will feel like home.
 I promise, if you know any scripting language, it will be a breeze.
 If you don't, its as easy as HTML / CSS.

 Tired of wasting time copy-pasting cloud console steps into a README, or worse—clicking through AWS manually every time you spin up a dev environment?
 It's time to meet Terraform.
 This isn't an ad campaign, it's truth.